Taiwan: the 3 crises between the US and China over the island and how they were resolved

 In an international context of high tension, many fear that both countries have embarked on a race that will lead to a diplomatic, political and even military crisis, as has happened in the past.

-What have been the other three great crises that both countries have gone through at the expense of Taiwan?
+What have been the other three major crises that both countries have gone through at the expense of Taiwan?

 First Taiwan Strait Crisis (1954-1955)